Jameskirwa/Let-s-Blog/README.md

 ## Description

 ## This is a web application that allows users to express themselves using a blog posts.
-They they first create an account then log in to start creating blogs..
+They they first create an account then log in to start creating blogs

 ## By **James Kirwa**